Symptoms of HUS

 What are the Signs and Symptoms of Post Diarrheal Hemolytic Syndrome (D+HUS) and how is the Diagnosis Made?

-The bowel inflammation that occurs prior to the onset of hemolytic uremic syndrome is generally referred to as the prodrome.
-Usually within a week (although the range can be 1-10 days) after ingesting Shiga toxin-producing E. coli, the colon becomes severely inflamed, causing diarrhea that soon becomes bloody.
+The bowel inflammation that occurs prior to the onset of HUS is generally referred to as the “prodrome.”
+Usually within a week (although the range can be one to 10 days) after ingesting STEC, the colon becomes severely inflamed, causing diarrhea that frequently becomes bloody.

 What are the Physical Signs and Laboratory Values on Admission to the Hospital with HUS?

-Physical findings on admission to the hospital may include lethargy, abdominal tenderness, bruising (purpura), swelling, or dehydration.
-Features on admission that portend a severe or fatal outcome include coma, rectal prolapse, decreased or absent urine output (oligoanuria), or an elevated white blood cell count (WBC)—one greater than 20 x 10^9/l (i.e. greater than 20,000 per liter).
+Physical findings on admission to the hospital may include lethargy, abdominal tenderness, blood spots or skin hemorrhages (purpura), swelling, or dehydration.
+Features on admission that portend a severe or fatal outcome include coma, rectal prolapse, decreased or absent urine output, or an elevated white blood cell count (WBC)—one greater than 20 x 10^9/L (i.e. greater than 20,000 per liter).